swapsCAPS/codaisseur-github/blog-post.md

 Hi!
-My name is Dan, I'm from '89 and have been born and raised in Amsterdam.
+My name is Dan, I'm 27 years old and have been born and raised in Amsterdam.

 I had been working as a bartender for nine years and had been doing some programming in my spare time.
 But after a few years I wanted to take it to the next level.